datarail/datarail/datarail/experimental_design/readme.md

 * Plate size
 * Treated wells
 * Matrix with vehicle
-* Treatments (multiple matrices with corresponding reagent)
+* Treatments (numerical matrices with information from reagent class)
-* Perturbations
+* Perturbations (2D array with boolean, strings, numeric values, or reagent classes.
+The layer has a name and can have a comment)

 #### Treated plate class
 Contains the metadata for a plate used in an experiment: